Pentax K-Mount Lens Series Explained: The differences between various Pentax lens series

 In a nutshell

 There are several series of Pentax K-mount lenses; the ones currently being produced include the DA (digital), DA L (cheap digital kit), D FA (full-frame, digital optimized), and FA (full-frame) series.
 While all Pentax K-mount lenses ever produced are compatible with all current Pentax DSLRs (in some cases with restrictions in that not all exposure modes of the camera are supported by old lenses), there are significant differences between each lens series and each has different features.
 Furthermore some of the newer lenses do not work with older cameras.
 We'll be exploring the differences between the various K-mount series lenses in this article.
-Read more about specific K-mount lens/camera compatibility here.

 The DLSR designation below encompasses the mirror-less K-01.